Trusted media brand of the Chartered Institute of Housing

 The G15 has today published a report urging the new government to provide clarity on how much rent social landlords will be able to charge over the next decade.

-The report said housing associations save Londoners £4.8bn a year in rent and stressed that landlords require rent policy certainty to continue building new affordable homes, improving existing properties, and addressing the housing crisis.
+The report highlights that housing associations save Londoners £4.8bn a year in rent and stresses that landlords require rent policy certainty to continue building new affordable homes, improving existing properties, and addressing the housing crisis.

 Since the Conservative-led coalition government reduced funding for social housing by 60% in 2010, housing associations have become more dependent on income from private loans and surpluses generated by selling and renting homes on the private market.